-You should receive a letter from the court advising if this has been granted.
-If you do not receive anything, you should contact the court which cited you.
-The contact details are provided on the front of your citation form.
+You should receive a letter from the court advising if this has been granted or not.
+If you do not receive anything then you should contact the court which cited you.
+The contact details are provided on the 'Local Information Sheet' included with this booklet.
 Please note that you should not use the jurors' attendance update line number for this purpose.